Spanwise Control Authority of Synthetic Jets on a Stalled Airfoil: Results

 Complementing this sectional view of the flow structures, an overhead smoke visualization is presented in Fig.~\ref{fig:smoke_overhead}.
 The streaklines follow the flow at the edge of the boundary layer, providing visualization of the flow around the aforementioned structures in the streamwise-spanwise ($x$-$z$) plane.
-The spacing and number of patterns seen in the streaklines are consistent with the vortices identified by the Q-criterion.
+The patterns observed in the streaklines are spaced 0.1$c$ apart in the streamwise direction, which is consistent with the spacing between the vortices identified by the $Q$-criterion in Fig.~\ref{fig:Qcrit}.
 The yellow box contains a magnified view of the streaklines around the flow structure, in which they are seen to diverge then curl inward and back towards the center --- a flow pattern that is also consistent with counter-rotating vortices.
 Unifying the orthogonal perspectives provided by these two figures, we conclude that the observed structures are indeed vortex rings (VRs) created by the SJA each cycle, with their toroidal axes aligned with the flow direction.
 The presence and persistence of the observed VRs align with previous studies~\cite{Gordon2002,Zhong2005,Jabbal2008, Ho2022} which also documented the formation and advection of SJA induced VRs in crossflows.
 The studies demonstrate that SJAs create VRs once a threshold blowing ratio is met; below this threshold, asymmetrical vortical structures form instead.
 In the present study the blowing ratio of the SJA ($C_B=4.8$) is much greater than the threshold blowing ratio required for producing VRs, ranging from 0.22--1.1~\cite{Zhong2005, Jabbal2008, Ho2022}.
 Furthermore, the production and persistence of VRs is not limited to laminar crossflows.
 Ho et al.~\cite{Ho2022} simulated the effects of a circular synthetic jet in a turbulent crossflow and VRs were still observed, supporting the notion that VRs in the present experiment could remain coherent after passing through the turbulent boundary layer.